Confinement

 Gravitational Confinement

-Energy Confinement Time
+Energy Confinement Time (Undergraduate and Above)

 Section titled “Related Terms”- Plasma - What is being confined

-- Tokamak - Magnetic confinement device
+- Tokamak - A magnetic confinement device

-- Stellarator - Alternative magnetic confinement
+- Stellarator - An alternative magnetic confinement method

 - Fusion Reaction - Why confinement matters